 It is a NIEM conformant schema document.

 It is explicitly designated as a reference schema document by its own conformance targets attribute.
-This can be declared by an MPD catalog document or by a tool-specific mechanism outside the schema document.
+This can be declared by an IEPD catalog document or by a tool-specific mechanism outside the schema document.

 It provides the broadest, most fundamental definitions of data components in its namespace.